-Program (Measure C Special Revenue Fund) in the amount of \$2,554,401 to the PTIS/Transit Consolidation Program (Special Purpose Trust Fund) which is administered by Fresno COG.
+Also included in due from other governments is the PTIS (Public Transportation Infrastructure Study) loan principal and interest receivable as of the end of the fiscal year, which are due from the Special Purpose Trust Fund.
+On October 15, 2008, an agreement was entered into between the Authority and the Fresno COG.
+The terms of the agreement directed the Authority to issue a loan from the Rail Consolidation Program (Measure C Special Revenue Fund) in the amount of \$2,554,401 to the PTIS/Transit Consolidation Program (Special Purpose Trust Fund) which is administered by Fresno COG.
 The loan was made on November 19, 2009, and since then, quarterly repayments of the loan principal and interest are made by the Special Purpose Trust Fund to the Measure C Special Revenue Fund according to the amortization schedule.
 Another component of due from other governments is due from Fresno COG for the Regional Transportation Mitigation Fee (RTMF).
 In 2010, a Cooperative Agreement was entered into between the Authority and the Fresno County Regional Transportation Mitigation Fee Agency addressing the respective roles and responsibilities of both parties with respect to implementation and administration of the RTMF Program as part of the Measure C Extension component of the Regional Transportation Program.
 Based on the provisions of the agreement, Fresno COG has been administering the collection and deposit of all fees imposed under the RTMF Program.
 The collected fees are transferred to the Authority on a quarterly basis.
-As of June 30, 2017, due from Fresno COG for RTMF was \$1,248,970.

 The Midtown Trail Project Loan (Trail Loan) agreement was entered on September 21, 2016 between the Authority and the City of Fresno.
 The terms of the agreement directed the Authority to issue a loan from the Rail Consolidation Program (Measure C Special Revenue Fund) in the amount of \$4,600,000 to the Pedestrian/Trail (Special Purpose Trust Fund).
 Payments derive from withholdings of Measure C funds that were to be allocated to the Pedestrian/Trail program of the City of Fresno.
-The loan was made on June 15, 2017 and quarterly payments of the loan principal and interest will begin in October 2017; made by the Special Purpose Trust Fund to the Measure C Special Revenue Fund according to the amortization schedule.
+The loan was made on June 15, 2017 and quarterly payments of the loan principal and interest are made by the Special Purpose Trust Fund to the Measure C Special Revenue Fund according to the amortization schedule.